Scroll Down

 Read Me

-It was in the USA that I developed a love, in Belgium where I realised the love, and in Germany where I longed for it.
+It was in the USA that I developed a love, in Belgium that I realized it, and in Germany that I longed for it.
 Unfortunately, it’s not my wife, kids, and dogs I’m talking about, it’s Imperial Stouts.

 I have always had a love for dark beers and always looked forward to brewing them.
-In my humble opinion, the flavour and body is unmatched by any other style.
+In my humble opinion, a rich dark stout’s flavor and body are unmatched by any other style.
 They are refreshing and a fantastic pairing with many foods and desserts.

 But who would not choose the Imperial version?
-Not the actions of an empire or a method, the majestic and magnificent meaning.
-Imperial Stouts allows the brewer to create a full-body, full-flavour beer using standard and modern materials.
-We can play about with pretty much anything, fruits, chocolate, spices, barrel aging.
+Not the actions of an empire or a method, but the majestic meaning.
+Imperial Stouts allow brewers to create a full-body, full-flavor beer using both standard and modern ingredients.
+We can play around with pretty much anything: fruits, chocolate, spices, and barrel aging.
 They are all welcome.

 mikeb